tinybirdco/use-case-examples/add_column_BQ_ds/README.md

 # Add a new column to a BigQuery Data Source

-It isn't possible to add a new column in a BigQuery Data Source in one iteration, but we'll create a new one with the new column and populate it with the old data using a copy Pipe.
+It isn't possible to add a new column to a BigQuery Data Source in one iteration. but we'll create a new one with the new column and populate it with the old data using a copy Pipe.
 The steps are:

-> Remember to follow the [instructions](../README.md) to setup your Tinybird Data Project before jumping into the use-case steps
+> Remember to follow the [instructions](../README.md) to set up a fresh Tinybird Workspace to practice this tutorial

 ### 1st BigQuery Data Source